gds-operations/vcloud-walker/README.md

 Vcloud-walker is a command line tool, to describe different VMware vCloud Director 5.1 entities.
 It uses Fog under the hood.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'vcloud-walker'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install vcloud-walker

 ## Usage
 To find usage, run `vcloud-walk`.